suziebytes/Parker-Plays---Privacy-and-Terms-and-Conditions/README.md

 # Parker-Plays---Privacy-and-Terms-and-Conditions

 By using “Parker Plays", you agree to our Terms of Use and our Privacy Policy.
-I invite you to fully read this page and make sure you understand its content prior to using “Brain Marks”.
+I invite you to fully read this page and make sure you understand its content prior to using “Parker Plays”.

+- The app does not include third party analytics
+- The app does not include third party advertising
+- No date will be shared to third parties
+- No user / device data will be collected

 ## Parker Plays: Terms of Use & Privacy Policy
 Susie Chhuor operates the website and the “Parker Plays” mobile application (the “Service”) (name on the App Store subject to change for search and discovery purposes).